huBioinfo/CytoTalk/README.md

     - “datetime”: https://pypi.org/project/DateTime/

-This package is used for fast identification of a rooted Prize-collecting Steiner tree in a network.
+"pcsf_fast" is used for fast identification of a rooted Prize-collecting Steiner tree in a network.
 Before running CytoTalk, set the system environment variable as following: export PYTHONPATH=$PYTHONPATH:/your installed pcsf_fast folder/

  * Set system environment variable to include the absolute path of the executable MATLAB program.
 An example in the macOS system is as following: